-We continue to commemorate mushrooms during the month of September; however, the ninth month of the year is also host to National Cholesterol Education Month and National Self Improvement month (no kidding).
+We continue to commemorate mushrooms during the month of September; however, the ninth month of the year is also National Cholesterol Education Month and National Self Improvement month (no kidding).

 Over twenty years ago, the National Heart, Lung, and Blood Institute (NHLBI) launched the National Cholesterol Education Program (NCEP) in order to help reduce illness and death from coronary heart disease (CHD) by reducing the percent of Americans with high blood cholesterol.

-About 65 million Americans have high blood cholesterol.
-It is a serious condition that increases the risk for heart disease.
-The higher your cholesterol level, the greater the risk.
-Lowering cholesterol levels that are too high lessens your risk for developing heart disease and reduces the chance of having a heart attack or dying of heart disease.
+About 65 million Americans have high blood cholesterol, a serious condition that increases the risk for heart disease meaning the higher a cholesterol level, the greater the risk.
+By lowering cholesterol levels that are too high, it lessens the risk for developing heart disease and reduces the chance of having a heart attack or dying of heart disease.

-We know that eating too much fatty foods such as cheese, fatty meats, high-fat fast foods, junk foods and specifically trans fats can elevate cholesterol levels so much so that congress passed a law earlier this year (http://www.fda.gov/menulabeling) requiring restaurant chains to post product ingredients so that savvy consumers can be informed about their food choices.
+Eating too many fatty foods such as cheese, fatty meats, high-fat fast foods, junk foods and specifically trans fats, can elevate cholesterol levels so much that congress passed a law earlier this year requiring restaurant chains to post product ingredients, so that savvy consumers can be informed about their food choices.

 So what do mushrooms have to do with National Cholesterol Month?

 Preliminary research has demonstrated that the King Trumpet mushroom significantly reduced cholesterol levels in animals.
-Also, beta-glucans found in many mushrooms, including Maitake species, may also have a lipid lowering effect.
+In addition, beta-glucans found in many mushrooms, including the Maitake species, may also have a lipid lowering effect.
 While it’s too soon to know for sure if mushrooms have the same effect in humans, it’s encouraging to know that food that tastes good may actually be good for you.

 Remember, September is a good time to get your blood cholesterol checked (especially before the holiday season begins) and take steps to lower it if it is too high.
 Enjoying Hokto mushrooms on a regular basis can help!